kaiserpelagic/restrecord/README.md

 class ReTweet extends RestRecordPk[ReTweet] {
   def meta = ReTweet

+  // Defines what the id is for this endpoint.
+  // Twitter requires ".json" appended to the id even though json is the only option.
-  // defines what the id is for this endpoint def idPk: Any = id.is
+  // If the resource has a path after the id override the suffix val. def idPk: Any = (id.is.toString) + ".json"

   override val uri = "statuses" :: "retweets" :: Nil

-  // defines what comes after the id in the url override val uriSuffix = ".json" :: Nil

   object id extends IntField(this, 0)
   object retweet_count extends OptionIntField(this, Empty)